 An old fridge is converted to a smoking box but next to it already stands an improved model.
 Some products like the tomatoes are cold smoked at temperatures below 50 degrees C. Milan’s former profession turns in handy as he can convert.

 He also built a unique rocket type heater in the greenhouse.
 The plants need to breed in a warm environment.
 The breeding tables are also kept warm.
 The crop is planted outside and from there on the growth is only in the open air.
 The taste is so much better Milan explains, when in a greenhouse the colors fade and the taste is so much better when his crop grows in the fresh air.
 It is winter so the fields are barren but some peppers are still visible.

-During the low season Milan dedicates his time to improving the infrastructure, processing spices, filling bottles (his neighbour had and automated filling line) and developing new tastes and products.
+During the low season, Milan dedicates his time to improving the infrastructure, processing spices, filling bottles (his neighbor had an automated filling line) and developing new tastes and products.
 But when the sun is out he has 4 crops yearly to harvest.
-This is the most labour intensive part and he needs help.
-The villagers have their own land to work on so he relies on labour from the city.
+This is the most labor-intensive part and he needs help.
+The villagers have their own land to work on so he relies on labor from the city.
 An hour up and down proves however a hurdle.
 Fatal Spices sells through 4 shops, 2 in Belgrade, 1 in Novi Sad.

 “our politicians are cheaper”.

 In their case the positive publicity of Milan’s and Alexandar’s project.
 It is a nice showcase so this works to their advantage.
 Shooting has again become their hobby, they even found their old instructor.
 But growing fatal spices is what they really go for now.
 New tastes are in development and new packaging too.
 It may take another few years to make Fatal Spices profitable but where it will lead them they will see.